Packet-Batch/PB-DPDK/README.md

 sudo apt install ninja-build
 ```

 Building and installing this project is fairly easy and just like the standard version after installing the DPDK.
-It includes building the Packet Batch Common repository which requires [libyaml](https://github.com/yaml/libyaml) along with my custom-made the DPDK Command [project](https://github.com/gamemann/The-DPDK-Common).
+It includes building the Packet Batch Common repository which requires [libyaml](https://github.com/yaml/libyaml) along with my custom-made the DPDK Common [project](https://github.com/gamemann/The-DPDK-Common).
 As long as you use the `--recursive` flag with `git`, it should retrieve all of the required submodules automatically located in the `modules/` directory.
 Otherwise, you will need to go into the Common repository and execute the `git submodule update --init` command.
 We use `make` to build and install the application.

 ```bash
 # Clone this repository along with its submodules.